Takkapi/wave-in-every-language/python/README.md

 I have one week to work on the game and release the source code.

 ## Libraries used
-For better experience, pyGame library will be used for the entire project pyGame is ease to set up as well as python itself
+For better experience, pyGame and numpy libraries will be used for the entire project pyGame is ease to set up as well as python itself

 ## Project requirements